hatembentayeb/devops-articles/ckjh6o7m50cyih4s1ezwb3xfp.md

-## Automate you Documentation with Gitlab and Mkdocs
+## Automate your Documentation with Gitlab and Mkdocs

 > Producing documentation may be painful and need a lot of time to write and operate.
-In this story, i will share with you, my way of generating docs using the devops approach.
+In this story, I will share with you, my way of generating docs using the DevOps approach.
 To make life easier, we will explore the art of automation 😃.

 > Let’s go folks 😙